Antoni Lima

-Antoni "Toni" Lima Solà (born 22 September 1970) is a retired professional footballer who played as a central defender.
+Antoni "Toni" Lima Solà (born 22 September 1970) is a former professional footballer who played as a central defender.

 Early life

 Born in Gavà, Barcelona, Catalonia to an Andalusian father and a Catalan mother, Lima's family moved to Andorra when he was nine years old.

 Club career

 Lima had a brief spell with Real Madrid Castilla, then signed with RCD Español, for which he played two La Liga games.
 In 1992, he stayed in his native region and spent three seasons with Palamós CF in the Segunda División, being relegated in the last.

 After another season in the second division, with CP Almería, Lima spent the remainder of his Spanish career in the Segunda División B or lower.
 He also had two abroad experiences: in 1998 he joined C.F.
 União, appearing rarely as the Portuguese second-tier team was also relegated.
 Three years later, also with no impact whatsoever, he represented Ionikos F.C. in the Super League Greece.

 Lima retired at SE Eivissa-Ibiza in 2008 at the age of 37, having acted as the club's director of football still as an active player.
 He later worked with Premier League sides Manchester United and Arsenal as well as Inter Milan of Serie A as scout, and Deportivo Alavés as director of international football.